taylanates24/object-detection/README.md

 TyNet uses the COCO dataset format for annotations.
 The data/coco_dataset.py script loads the images and annotations and preprocesses them for training.

+### Augmentations

+#### imgaug

+I add some geometric and color augmentations from imgaug library.
+You can chance the number of augmentations in one time, the values and the variation of the augmentations by changing ```imgaug``` values in ```training.yaml``` file.

+For example if you want to use random horizontal flip and scale only, the num_aug should be 2, fliplr should be the probability if the augmentation, scale should be a list of range and all the other imgaug augmentations should be ```null```

+#### CutOut

+It is my implementation of "Improved Regularization of Convolutional Neural Networks with Cutout" (https://arxiv.org/abs/1708.04552) paper with some improvements.
+In my implementation, you can change the filled boxes which cutted out.
+You can fill it with gaussian noise, random colors, and white, black, and gray boxes to the cutting area.
+You can also change the number of cutouts and their scale with respect to the height of the image by changing `cutout` `percentages` values in the `training.yaml` file.

+#### Copy Paste

+It is my implementation of "Simple Copy-Paste is a Strong Data Augmentation Method for Instance Segmentation" (https://arxiv.org/abs/2012.07177) paper with some improvements.
+In this implementation, you can aplly bounding box augmentations by changing copy_paste: box_augments: variable in ```training.yaml``` file.
+The bounding box augmentations only applied to the number of pasted boxes and at most 1 augmentation is applied at one time.
+You can also change the pasted boxes by changing `pasted_bbox_number` value in `training.yaml`

 ## Model Architecture

 ## Training